chrisruffalo/gyip/README.md

 ## Usage

 ### Build
 GYIP can be built like any other Go program.
+There are ways to set the version and make the build static.
+The `build.sh` and `docker.sh` scripts go over that in more detail.
 ```bash
 []$ go build ./gyip.io
 ```